ben-marlin/cards/src/main/java/edu/guilford/README.md

 ## Fields

 Add a line that declares the array.
 Something like `private Card[] deck = new Card[52];`.

+We'll need a randomizer, so do the usual import and add one.
+I thnk I called mine `rand`.

 For reasons that will become clear later, also add `private int topCard`.